Clarabelle Cow

-Clarabelle Cow is a fictional character created in 1927 at Walt Disney Pictures.
-As an anthropomorphic cow, Clarabelle is one of Minnie Mouse's best friends.
-She is usually depicted as the girlfriend of Horace Horsecollar, although she has also been paired with Goofy.
+Clarabelle Cow is a cartoon character created by The Walt Disney Company.
+As a domestic anthropomorphic cow, Clarabelle is one of Minnie Mouse's best friends.
+She was once depicted as the girlfriend of Horace Horsecollar, although now she is often paired with Goofy.

 Appearances

 Animation

-Clarabelle first appeared as a Bethany Waugh prototype cow in the cartoon Trolley Troubles in 1927.
-She appeared frequently in cartoons from 1930 to 1932 and less frequently afterwards, taking her final classic-era bow in 1942.
+Clarabelle first appeared as a nonhumanized cow in the Mickey Mouse cartoon Plane Crazy in 1928.
+Humanized soon afterward, she appeared frequently in cartoons from 1930 to 1932 and less frequently afterwards, taking her final classic-era bow in 1942.
 As with most Disney characters, she was later given small cameos in the featurettes Mickey's Christmas Carol (1983) and The Prince and the Pauper (1990) and the 1988 feature film Who Framed Roger Rabbit.

 Clarabelle mostly played bit-parts in the 30+ films in which she appeared and her character was never as fully developed as Mickey, Minnie, Goofy, Donald Duck or Pluto.
 She and Horace Horsecollar changed from normal farmyard animals into anthropomorphized beings as necessary.

 In modern animation, Clarabelle has returned to active use, appearing first in a few segments of Mickey Mouse Works and in a brief scene in Mickey's Once Upon a Christmas.
-In Disney's House of Mouse she regularly turned up as a gossip columnist with the tagline "Gossip is Always True".
+In House of Mouse, she regularly turned up as a gossip columnist with the tagline "Gossip is Always True".

 Clarabelle has also made appearances in the preschool series Mickey Mouse Clubhouse and is featured as Goofy's girlfriend (in which she owns a puppy named Bella) and in the direct-to-video movie Mickey, Donald, Goofy: The Three Musketeers as Pete's lieutenant and Goofy's love interest.
 She also appears in Mickey and the Roadster Racers, where she displays attraction towards both Goofy and Horace.